iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Brilliant when it works but sometimes it doesn't record brisk walking even though nearly running.
 I think it depends a lot on which pocket it is in although today it was in my usual coat pocket and I definitely walked briskly because there was a freezing cold wind but recorded 50 mins walking only 5 brisk.
 On the plus side I love the rosettes and badges.
 I would like to be able to set for more brisk minutes than 30.<br> :date: __2021-03-10 17:55:04__

 > Great app, would be a good feature if you could add your minutes in manually as it can be quite difficult to always carry the phone on your body so it can measure you walking.
 In the summer it will be impossible to carry the phone and push a pram or carry bags when a lot of ladies clothes don't have pockets big enough for a phone.
 Other than that good app<br> :date: __2021-03-07 15:29:14__

-> Doesn't always work even though I always take my phone with me in my pocket when I'm walking.<br> :date: __2021-03-05 08:45:24__

-> Quite handy but seems a little glitchy as i can be practically running but its not registering my steps as active.<br> :date: __2021-03-02 20:46:18__

-> Downloaded this to measure what I do.
-As a person with a disability it is slightly disappointing.
-I walked for 15mins as briskly as I could and it left me out of breath, however, this apparently wasn't good enough to register as brisk.
-Trust me, for me it was very brisk.
-It needs to be able to be adjusted to take these things into account.<br> :date: __2021-02-21 16:50:12__

-> It's an ok app to get you motivated and doing a daily walk.
-Like others have said it only seems to monitor the really brisk walking.
-Doesn't take into account inclines.
-It has made me move more alongside the NHS 12 week plan .
-Say if you set off to do 20 minutes and it hasn't monitored the slower walk due to a hill.
-It might only have registered 18 minutes of the brisk walking.
-I have then found myself going out again to complete the full 20 minutes.
-So I suppose it does work hahaha<br> :date: __2021-02-20 12:43:42__